coder3101/protols/README.md

 ## Installation and testing

-Clone the repository and run `cargo install --path .` to install locally in your `~/.cargo/bin` and the below to your `init.lua` until we start shipping this via Mason.
+Clone the repository and run `cargo install protols` to install locally in your `~/.cargo/bin` and the below to your `init.lua` until we start shipping this via Mason.

 ```lua
 local client = vim.lsp.start_client({